zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 ##### Chat Interface Snippets {#snippet-chat-interface}

-Chat interface snippets contain the whole message history of a conversation as a list view.
-At the bottom there is a text area for users to enter their message, i.e. the user prompt.
-Some UI components show an error message when a call has failed, or that show progressing loading bots when waiting for the response.
+Chat interface snippets shows the entire message history of a conversation in a list view.
+At the bottom, a text area allows users to enter their message, which is the user prompt.
+Some UI components show an error message when a call fails, or show progressing loading bots while waiting for the response.
 When a user clicks the **Send** button, the [action microflow](#action-microflow) is executed.

 The following versions are available and can be swapped as needed: